GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

 ### Data probes

-Data probes allow you to be notified when there is data passing on a pad.
-When adding the probe, specify the GST\_PAD\_PROBE\_TYPE\_BUFFER and/or GST\_PAD\_PROBE\_TYPE\_BUFFER\_LIST.
+Data probes notify you when there is data passing on a pad.
+Pass `GST_PAD_PROBE_TYPE_BUFFER` and/or `GST_PAD_PROBE_TYPE_BUFFER_LIST` to `gst_pad_add_probe ()` for creating this kind of probe.
+Most common buffer operations elements can do in `_chain ()` functions, can be done in probe callbacks.

-Data probes run in pipeline streaming thread context, so callbacks should try to not block and generally not do any weird stuff, since this could have a negative impact on pipeline performance or, in case of bugs, cause deadlocks or crashes.
-More precisely, one should usually not call any GUI-related functions from within a probe callback, nor try to change the state of the pipeline.
-An application may post custom messages on the pipeline's bus though to communicate with the main application thread and have it do things like stop the pipeline.
+Data probes run in the pipeline's streaming thread context, so callbacks should try to avoid blocking and generally, avoid doing weird stuff.
+Doing so could have a negative impact on the pipeline's performance or, in case of bugs, lead to deadlocks or crashes.
+More precisely, one should usually avoid calling GUI-related functions from within a probe callback, nor try to change the state of the pipeline.
+An application may post custom messages on the pipeline's bus to communicate with the main application thread and have it do things like stop the pipeline.

-In any case, most common buffer operations that elements can do in `_chain ()` functions, can be done in probe callbacks as well.
-The example below gives a short impression on how to use them.
+The following is an example on using data probes.
+Compare this program's output with that of `gst-launch-1.0 videotestsrc !  xvimagesink` if you are not sure what to look for:

 ``` c
 #include <gst/gst.h>

 static GstPadProbeReturn